 • The best results come from baking these on parchment paper vs. aluminum foil

-• When these come out of the oven, I prefer to them cool on a rack to help prevent further cooking on the hot pan.
+• When these come out of the oven, I prefer to cool on a rack to help prevent further cooking on the hot pan.

 Nutrition